mellaurie/tone/pages/02.april-2020/04.u4/03.topic-2/01.blogs/subsection.md

 #### Discussions Forums
 Discussion forums are a popular form of assessment for online courses.
 Which means, if students are taking several online courses at once...there is a certain amount of forum fatigue they may experience!
 Be sure to craft your discussion questions in a way that meets the unit learning outcomes, but also inspires collaboration, inquiry, and critical thinking.
 In the activity below there are several resources and guides for facilitating discussions.
 In particular, pay attention to the various activity types you can have in discussion forums.
 Here are some sample activities from University of Texas: [Generating and Facilitating Engaging and Effective Online Discussions](https://facultyinnovate.utexas.edu/sites/default/files/Effective-Online-Discussions.pdf)
-1. Web Field Trips: Instructor provides a link or a series of links.
+1. **Web Field Trips**: Instructor provides a link or a series of links.
 Students follow the link(s) and report back through an instructor-defined set of questions.
-1. Brainstorming: Students set forth a series of ideas on a given topic without evaluation.
+1. **Brainstorming**: Students set forth a series of ideas on a given topic without evaluation.
-1. Problem-Solving: Small groups work out a solution to a problem.
+1. **Problem-Solving**: Small groups work out a solution to a problem.
-1. Writing Groups: Students work together in groups of four or five to share drafts and provide peer response and peer-editing.
+1. **Writing Groups**: Students work together in groups of four or five to share drafts and provide peer response and peer-editing.
-1. Case Analysis: Students work independent on a common case followed by group analysis in the board.
+1. **Case Analysis**: Students work independent on a common case followed by group analysis in the board.
-1. Collaborative Writing: Workgroups work together to create a single document – proposals and analytical reports work well – which they then post to the larger group for critique.
+1. **Collaborative Writing**: Workgroups work together to create a single document – proposals and analytical reports work well – which they then post to the larger group for critique.
-1. Cooperative Debate: Workgroups present perspectives on a particular issue, followed by a whole group consensus-building discussion.
+1. **Cooperative Debate**: Workgroups present perspectives on a particular issue, followed by a whole group consensus-building discussion.
-1. Discussions of Course Readings: Instructor creates threaded discussions around assigned readings.
+1. **Discussions of Course Readings**: Instructor creates threaded discussions around assigned readings.
 Threads may include pre-reading (anticipation) activities, interpretations, evaluations, etc.
-1. Research Bank: Students and instructor contribute links and citations to a common area for a classwide research topic.
+1. **Research Bank**: Students and instructor contribute links and citations to a common area for a classwide research topic.